JanHerca/urantiapedia/output/wikijs/en/article/A_Letter_to_Astronomers_and_Astrophysicists.md

 Dear,

 For more than two years I have been intrigued by the article “_A Council of Giants_” (2014)[^1].
-The reason for my perplexion is that this work seems to recognize in part (with the exception of the galaxy UGCA 320) a structure similar to the one described in documents from 1955.
+The reason for my perplexion is that this work seems to recognize in part (with the exception of the galaxy UGCA 320) a structure similar to the one described in papers from 1955.
 We know that at that time there was not enough scientific information for one to suppose the existence of the _Local Sheet_, or the _Council of Giants_, with the way such galaxies are arranged.
 I listed briefly 10 items that I think are at least unlikely to have been proposed or simply "predicted" during the 1950s.
 I wrote in a simple and explanatory way with the intention to provide the contents of that letter in full to friends and those interested.

-The documents to which I refer, are known as _The Urantia Book_[^2], initially written between 1934-1935, and published in 1955.
-The documents mention the existence of a structure of galaxies in a large ellipse disposed in a plane, and "below" and "above" this structure there is, on each side, one huge void.
+The papers to which I refer, are known as _The Urantia Book_[^2], initially written between 1934-1935, and published in 1955.
+The papers mention the existence of a structure of galaxies in a large ellipse disposed in a plane, and "below" and "above" this structure there is, on each side, one huge void.
 The text also provides the seven relative positions of the main galaxies.
 Due to the time of the composition of this work, several terms used by the author(s) to express a concept or things were magnified or new expressions were created as the scientific definitions of the 30s were exhausted or when the author(s) understand that they should use their own expressions.
 The following are some examples:

 Expressions used in The Urantia Book (1955) | Equivalent or usual terms
 --- | ---